BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### What is Blue Brain Nexus?

 Blue Brain Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
 In addition to the products listed here, you’ll find a rich ecosystem of libraries and tools.
-You can find out more high level information on our @ref:[product home page](https://bluebrainnexus.io/).
+You can find out more high level information on our [product home page](https://bluebrainnexus.io/).

 ### Is Blue Brain Nexus free to use?

-Yes, Nexus is a free, Open Source platform released under @ref:[Apache Licence 2.0](https://opensource.org/licenses/Apache-2.0)
+Yes, Nexus is a free, Open Source platform released under [Apache Licence 2.0](https://opensource.org/licenses/Apache-2.0)

 ### How do I run Blue Brain Nexus?

 There are many ways to run Nexus.
-Our public Sandbox is running @ref:[here](https://sandbox.bluebrainnexus.io/web/) and you can use it to test Nexus on small, non-sensitive data.
+Our public Sandbox is running [here](https://sandbox.bluebrainnexus.io/web/) and you can use it to test Nexus on small, non-sensitive data.
 Our @ref:[tutorial](getting-started/try-nexus.md) can help you to run Nexus step by step.

 Meanwhile if you want to run it locally you might need to install @ref:[Docker](getting-started/running-nexus.md#docker) or @ref:[Minikube](getting-started/running-nexus.md#run-nexus-locally-with-minikube).
-You can also deploy Nexus @ref:[“on premise”](getting-started/running-nexus/index.html#on-premise-cloud-deployment), as a single instance or as a cluster.
-Blue Brain Nexus has also been deployed and tested on AWS using @ref:[Kubernetes](https://kubernetes.io/).
+You can also deploy Nexus @ref:[“on premise”](getting-started/running-nexus.md#on-premise-cloud-deployment), as a single instance or as a cluster.
+Blue Brain Nexus has also been deployed and tested on AWS using [Kubernetes](https://kubernetes.io/).

 ### How can I try Blue Brain Nexus without installing it?

-The @ref:[Sandbox](https://sandbox.bluebrainnexus.io/web/) provides a public instance that can serve as a testbed.
+The [Sandbox](https://sandbox.bluebrainnexus.io/web/) provides a public instance that can serve as a testbed.
 Be aware that the content of the Sandbox is regularly purged.

 ### What is the difference with a relational database like PostgreSQL?